 Tom joined the lifesaving movement as a nipper back in 1998 and has since obtained numerous lifesaving awards and completed over 1,000 voluntary patrol hours.
 A current Patrol Captain at Mermaid Beach AEME SLSC Tom has held various executive roles at his club, most recently Club Captain.
 Tom was a member of the SLSQ Membership Services Committee for the last five years making a significant contribution to the implementation of the State Sustainability Project.
 Tom is a graduate of the SLSA National Leadership College and Masterclass development pro grams and was selected to represent SLSA at the 2017 Japanese Lifesaving Exchange Program.

 Tom is a registered architect for a renowned architectural firm in Brisbane and has over ten years’ experience completing architectural projects locally and interstate.
 Tom holds a Bachelor of Design (Architectural Studies), Master of Architecture and is completing a Graduate Certificate in Project Management.

-His Excellency the Honorable Paul de Jersey AC was appointed the 26th Governor of Queensland on 29 July 2014 and is the patron of Surf Life Saving Queensland.
+Her Excellency was sworn-in as the 27th Governor of Queensland on 1 November 2021 and is a Patron of Surf Life Saving Queensland.